wokka112/TM470_Scoreboard/README.md

 # TM470_Scoreboard
 TM470 Project

-This is the private repository for Adam Poole's TM470 Project - ScoreBoard.
+This is the repository for Adam Poole's TM470 Project - ScoreBoard.

 ScoreBoard is an Android app for tracking competitive board game scores and statistics.
 Users can store details on their board game group, members and games played, and from this